SAREC-Lab/saFUZZ_ICSE26/RQ1.md

-## RQ1: To what extent can test oracle functionality be automated for autonomous sUAS fuzz testing in a real-world system?
+## RQ1: To what extent can SAFUS identify previously unknown behavioral failures in a real-world sUAS system?

 We used the following three Fuzz Scenario Templates to automate the test oracle functionality for autonomous sUAS fuzz testing: